-1. A Conservation Area Strategy, prepared on or before December 31, 2024 for all lands owned or controlled by the authority.
-The Strategy will include:

-- Objectives to provide decision making on lands including acquisition and disposition - An assessment of how lands owned may augment natural heritage / hazard strategies, and integrate with provincial, municipal or publicly accessible lands and trails - 2.
+- 1. A Conservation Area Strategy, prepared on or before December 31, 2024 for all lands owned or controlled by the authority.
+The Strategy will include: - Objectives to provide decision making on lands including acquisition and disposition - An assessment of how lands owned may augment natural heritage / hazard strategies, and integrate with provincial, municipal or publicly accessible lands and trails - 2.
 An Inventory of Conservation Authority lands, prepared on or before December 31, 2024, including: - Identification of all parcel details including historical information, location and surveys - Designation of land use categories based on activities or other matters of significance related to the parcel - 3.
 Programs and services to ensure that the authority performs its duties, functions, and responsibilities to administer regulations made under Section 29 of the Conservation Authorities Act - Enforcement of Regulation 686/21 Rules of conduct in conservation areas - Enhanced enforcement and control measures are required to limit trespassing of unauthorized vehicles on, and unauthorized use of, conservation area lands

-Category 1: Watershed Monitoring and Reporting Required Services: Ontario Regulation 686/21 Services and Programs: Category 1 - Mandatory Program Identification of Additional and or Enhanced Services to Meet Regulatory Requirements Wonitoring and Programs: Category 1 - Mandatory Program I) Provincial Water Quality Monitoring Network (PWQMN) A long standing (50+ years) CA/MECP partnership for stream water quality monitoring at 22 sites.
+Category 1: Watershed Monitoring and Reporting Required Services: Ontario Regulation 686/21 Services and Programs: Category 1 - Mandatory Program Identification of Additional and or Enhanced Services to Meet Regulatory Requirements Monitoring and Reporting Programs and services to support the authority's functions and responsibilities related to the development and implementation of a watershed-based resource management plan i) Provincial Water Quality Monitoring Network (PWQMN) A long standing (50+ years) CA/MECP partnership for stream water quality monitoring at 22 sites.
 CA takes water samples; MECP does lab analysis and data management.
-CA uses information for watershed report cards and stewardship project prioritization.
-II) Provincial Groundwater Monitoring Network (PGMN) (MECP funded network installation) A long-standing CA/MECP partnership for groundwater level and quality monitoring at 7 stations.
+CA uses information for watershed report cards and stewardship project prioritization. on or before December 31, 2024 ii) Provincial Groundwater Monitoring Network (PGMN) (MECP funded network installation) A long-standing CA/MECP partnership for groundwater level and quality monitoring at 7 stations.
 Costs include equipment, data collection, analysis, data management and reporting.
-MECP funded network installation.
-III) Thames River Clearwater Revival, Watershed Wide Strategic Resource Management Plans, Watershed Report Cards, individual Watershed and Subwatershed Plans Collaborative project of federal and provincial agencies, municipalities, First Nations and Thames River conservation authorities to address broaderwatershed scale water quality and quantity issues in river and contributing watersheds Identification of Additional and or Enhanced Services to Meet Regulatory Requirements Programs and services to support the authority's functions and responsibilities related to the development and implementation of a watershed-based resource management plan on or before December 31, 2024
+MECP funded network installation. iii) Thames River Clearwater Revival, Watershed Wide Strategic Resource Management Plans, Watershed Report Cards, individual Watershed and Subwatershed Plans Collaborative project of federal and provincial agencies, municipalities, First Nations and Thames River conservation authorities to address broaderwatershed scale water quality and quantity issues in river and contributing watersheds

-Category 1: Mandatory Services - Drinking Water Source Protection Required Services: Ontario Regulation 686/21 Drinking Water Source Protection Identification of Additional and or Enhanced Services to Meet Regulatory RequirementsNo additional changes need to be made to existing services Services: a) Governance - Leadership Thames - Sydenham & Region Drinking Water Source Protection Authority, Source Protection Committee and Joint Management Maintenance of local source protection program, including issues management b) Communications 182 .00 Promote the local source protection program c) Program implementation Ongoing support of local source protection program Implementation of Source Protection Plan policies where applicable Review of local applications / planning proposals / decisions in vulnerable areas to ensure source protection is considered d) Technical Support Support the preparation of amendments to local assessment reports and source protection plans to incorporate regulatory changes as well as technical assessment completed for new and expanding drinking water systems Review technical information received regarding changes to the landscape, such as new transport pathways in WHPA and IPZ's, to determine if assessment reports or source protection plans should be revised Note: This program is currently funded by the Ministry of Environment, Conservation and Parks.
+Category 1: Mandatory Services - Drinking Water Source Protection Required Services: Ontario Regulation 686/21 Identification of Additional and or Enhanced Services to Meet Regulatory Requirements Drinking Water Source Protection Services: No additional changes need to be made to existing services a) Governance - Leadership Thames - Sydenham & Region Drinking Water Source Protection Authority, Source Protection Committee and Joint Management Maintenance of local source protection program, including issues management b) Communications Promote the local source protection program c) Program implementation Ongoing support of local source protection program Implementation of Source Protection Plan policies where applicable Review of local applications / planning proposals / decisions in vulnerable areas to ensure source protection is considered d) Technical Support Support the preparation of amendments to local assessment reports and source protection plans to incorporate regulatory changes as well as technical assessment completed for new and expanding drinking water systems Review technical information received regarding changes to the landscape, such as new transport pathways in WHPA and IPZ's, to determine if assessment reports or source protection plans should be revised Note: This program is currently funded by the Ministry of Environment, Conservation and Parks.